Here2ServeU/aws-ec2-stop_start-terraform/README.md

-# Building an Infrastructure That Will Automate Starting and Stopping EC2 Instances
+# Building an Infrastructure That Will Automate Starting and Stopping EC2 Instances On A Schedule Time

 ## Introduction:
 * 👋 Hey everyone!
 Welcome back to my GitHub.